Tuesday, March 3, 2015

 I ordered muffins, eggs, and bacon, and I went back to the lobby to work on my computer.

-We met a couple from Oregon who had lost their little girl from kidney failure and had come back to the RMH to bury her.
+We met a couple from Oregon who had lost their little girl to kidney failure and had come back to the RMH to bury her.
 They had four more children waiting for them back home in Oregon.

 Day 6: January 6, Sunday 2008